Wedding Photographers of Connecticut, United States

 The WPJA has an abundance of top-ranked, documentary-style elopement photographers who are available right now who understand that some weddings can’t wait.
 Find yours today!

 Elopement Photographers for Small United States Weddings

 Shooting an elopement or small Connecticut wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any fast, themed, pop-up, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any small, justice of the peace, courthouse, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

 Map of Wedding Photojournalists Serving Connecticut Couples

 My name is David Butler II and I work as a documentary style wedding photographer in Connecticut and Massachusetts.
 I specialize in photojournalistic wedding photography, portraiture, news and sports photography.
 My work has appeared in newspapers, magazines and websites around the world including Sports Illustrated Magazine & Web, ESPN The Magazine & Web, The Sporting News, USA Today, LA Times, Chicago Tribune, St. Petersburg Times, Hartford Courant and others.
 My work has also appeared on the walls of many wonderful clients who I thank so much for letting me into their world and giving me a front row seat to some of the most important and beautiful moments of their lives.
 [Hartford Wedding Photographer]